mmcelaney/granite-timeseries-workshop/docs/README.md

 By the end of this workshop, you will be able to:

-* Energy Demand Forecasting with Granite Timeseries (TTM)
+* Energy Demand Forecasting with Granite Time Series (TTM)
-* Energy Demand Forecasting with Granite Timeseries - Preprocessor Use and Performance Evaluation
+* Energy Demand Forecasting with Granite Time Series - Preprocessor Use and Performance Evaluation
-* Energy Demand Forecasting with Granite Timeseries - Few-shot Fine-tuning and Evaluation
+* Energy Demand Forecasting with Granite Time Series - Few-shot Fine-tuning and Evaluation
 * Transportation Demand Forecasting with Granite Time Series - Zero-shot Inference and Fine-tuning with Exogenous Inputs
 * Getting Started with Time Series Models on IBM watsonx
-* Retail Sales Forecasting using the M5 dataset with Granite Time Series - Few-shot finetuning, evaluation, and visualization
+* Retail Sales Forecasting using the M5 dataset with Granite Time Series - Few-shot fine tuning, evaluation, and visualization

 ### About this workshop